 Ecotours de Mexico was founded in 1991 and offers nature excursions, adventure-based activities, and expeditions throughout Banderas Bay.
 A founding member of the Mexican Association of Adventure Travel and Eco-tourism (AMTAVE), Ecotours de Mexico continues to play a role in animal conservation through its support of a local non-profit organization called Ecobac (Ecología y Conservación de Ballenas, Ecology and Conservation of Whales).
 Ecobac conducts whale research, and also promotes whale conservation in Banderas Bay.

-The Wild Dolphins and Snorkeling Combo excursion offered by Ecotours de Mexico is a great way to have a swimming with dolphins Mexico experience in a more ethical way.
+The Wild Dolphins and Snorkeling Combo excursion offered by Ecotours de Mexico is a great way to stay active during travel and have a swimming with dolphins Mexico experience in a more ethical way.
 Rather than swimming with dolphins in a tank, you’re swimming with wild dolphins, in their natural environment!

 During the excursion, not only can you see the dolphins in Puerto Vallarta, but you’ll also have a chance to see other marine life.
 We did an excursion with Ecotours de Mexico recently, and in addition to seeing bottlenose dolphins, we also saw various kinds of tropical fish, rays, and puffer fish!